-After studying agronomy at Wageningen University, Nok began his career in 1983.
-What followed was a period in which he travelled the world as an agronomist.
+I am a real old hand in the business.
+Forty years of experience in the humanitarian field is something not many people imitate.
+After studying agronomy at Wageningen University, I began my career in 1983.
+What followed was a period in which I travelled the world as an agronomist.
 Sometimes for the private sector, sometimes for the European Commission, sometimes for the Dutch government.
 All in relative peace.
-Until he ended up in Sierra Leone where, quite unexpectedly, a war broke out.
-When everyone had pretty much left, Nok stayed and was asked to take on the logistics.
-In a helicopter, he flew across the country with large stacks of banknotes.
+Until I ended up in Sierra Leone where, quite unexpectedly, a war broke out.
+When everyone had pretty much left, I stayed and was asked to take on the logistics.
+In a helicopter, I flew across the country with large stacks of banknotes.
 “Then we scattered banknotes down so that our relief personnel would still get paid,” he says.
-Boats and cars had been confiscated, his own house had burned down, a number of colleagues had been kidnapped.
-Well, one thing led to another: from then on people knew where to find Nok for help in emergencies.
-Because as Nok says, “Disasters happen all the time everywhere.”
+Boats and cars had been confiscated, my own house had burned down, a number of colleagues had been kidnapped.
+Well, one thing led to another: from then on people knew where to find me for help in emergencies: “Disasters happen all the time everywhere.”

 For twenty years I worked abroad, in a mixture of acute emergency relief and more long-term development projects.
 So I know a lot about WASH, Education (I was also a teacher for a time in secondary vocational education in Africa), Shelter, Cash.

 After twenty years in the field, I spent twenty years in the Netherlands.
 There I coordinates emergency aid at CARE, but also shares much of my knowledge with colleagues by providing training, for example on disaster risk reduction.
 On that theme, I often help country offices to draw up their preparedness plans: how to ensure that you are as well prepared as possible for a disaster.
 I am also regularly deployed as an expert in food security.

 Will I stop when I reach retirement age?
 “No way!”